mianfg/pictomaker/README.md

 > This app is **under development**, and the scripts provided **lack documentation**.
 Some of the code may be written in a not-so-pretty way, but do not worry -- I am working to tidy all this up as soon as possible!
 >
 > The documentation will be presumably finished once all the features that are on my waitlist are implemented.
-Thanks for the patience! :happy:
+Thanks for the patience! 😄

 ## Features